antwon87/Log-Problem-Matcher/README.md

 LPM contributes the following settings:

 - `log-problem-matcher.parsers`: This is where you will configure all parsers and problem matchers.
+- `log-problem-matcher.disable_explorer_context_command`: If checked, the "Scan for Problems" command will not be added to the right-click context menu when right-clicking files in the explorer.
+- `log-problem-matcher.disable_editor_title_context_command`: If checked, the "Scan for Problems" command will not be added to the right-click context menu when right-clicking editor tabs.

 The "parsers" setting is an object where the keys are the names of your different parsers.
 For example, you may have a parser set up for logs that come from a particular program.